Ylianst/HTCommander/README.md

 - [APRS map](https://github.com/Ylianst/HTCommander/blob/main/docs/Map.md).
 With Open Street Map support, you can see all the APRS stations at a glance.
 - [Address book](https://github.com/Ylianst/HTCommander/blob/main/docs/AddressBook.md).
 Store your APRS contacts and Terminal profiles in the address book to quick access.
 - [Terminal support](https://github.com/Ylianst/HTCommander/blob/main/docs/Terminal.md).
 Use the terminal to communicate in packet modes with other stations, users or BBS'es.
 - [BBS support](https://github.com/Ylianst/HTCommander/blob/main/docs/BBS.md).
-Built-in support for a BBS, right now, it's only an text adventure game.
+Built-in support for a BBS.
+Right now, it's only a text adventure game.
 Challenge your friends to get a high score over packet radio.
 - [Packet Capture](https://github.com/Ylianst/HTCommander/blob/main/docs/Capture.md).
 Use this application to capture and analyse packets with the built-in packet capture feature.

 ### Installation